rbair23/W3C-Work/Core TD profile for HTTP-REST.md

  name     | js_identifier | unique name among all actions
  input    | array of DataSchema   | only the subclasses booleanSchema, IntegerSchema, NumberSchema, StringSchema are permitted output   | array of DataSchema   | only the subclasses booleanSchema, IntegerSchema, NumberSchema, StringSchema are permitted

+An action is represented as a JSON object with the key name.

 The DataSchema subclasses ArraySchema and ObjectSchema MUST NOT be used in an Interface TD conforming to the core profile.
 They put a higher implementation burden on resource constrained devices (arbitrary cascaded arrays and multi-level objects) which cannot be satisifed by all devices.